 first pronounces a prayer for the favor of God.
 On the subsequent anointing and individual

 imposition of hands, he pronounces the indicative formula: I anoint thee with holy oil in the

-in the Latin Church today appears since the end of the 12th century.
-(I sign thee with the sign
+current in the Latin Church today appears since the end of the 12th century.
+(I sign thee

-of the Cross and I confirm thee with the Chrism of Salvation in the name of the Father and of
+with the sign of the Cross and I confirm thee with the Chrism of Salvation in the name of the

-(Sent. certa.) (theologically certain but without a final pronouncement from the Authority of the
+Grace.
+(Sent. certa.) (theologically certain but without a final pronouncement from the

 Sacrament of spiritual rebirth, Baptism corresponds to the bodily birth, so the Sacrament of

 strengthening and completion of the supernatural life, Confirmation, corresponds to bodily